mrjoshuak/readabiligo/README.md

 - Implemented in Go instead of Python
 - Uses a pure Go implementation of Readability.js with no JavaScript dependencies
+- Enhanced structure preservation, particularly beneficial for reference content
+- Comprehensive content extraction that maintains document hierarchy and organization
+- Improved link preservation for sources and references
+- Better preservation of headings and lists for more navigable extracted content
 - Potentially better performance due to Go's efficiency compared to Python
 - Concurrent extraction with timeout support
 - Enhanced command-line interface with batch processing capabilities
 - Multiple output format options (JSON, HTML, text)

+### Content Extraction Philosophy

+ReadabiliGo takes a different approach to content extraction compared to ReadabiliPy and other Readability implementations:

+- **Content-Type Awareness**: ReadabiliGo automatically detects the type of content (Reference, Article, Technical, Error, Minimal) and applies specialized extraction rules for optimal results with each type.

+- **Structure Preservation**: ReadabiliGo preserves more of the document's original structure, including heading hierarchy, lists, and reference links.
+This is particularly valuable for reference content like Wikipedia articles, technical documentation, and educational materials.

+- **Content-Rich Extraction**: While other implementations focus on aggressive cleaning and simplification, ReadabiliGo maintains more of the content's context and related elements.
+This approach provides a richer reading experience, especially for complex, structured content.

+- **Reference Link Preservation**: ReadabiliGo is more likely to preserve functional links to sources, citations, and related content, making the extracted content more useful for research and fact-checking.

+- **Intelligent Cleaning**: For error pages and minimal content, ReadabiliGo applies more aggressive cleaning to focus on the essential content and remove navigation and other non-content elements.

+This approach makes ReadabiliGo particularly well-suited for:

+- Reference material and documentation
+- Technical content with code examples
+- Educational content with structured information
+- Research articles with citations and references
+- Any content where structure and organization are important to understanding

+For simpler content like news articles, both approaches produce similar results, but ReadabiliGo may provide additional context and structure that enhances the reading experience.

+#### Content Types

+ReadabiliGo detects and optimizes extraction for five content types:

+1. **Reference** (Wikipedia, documentation): Preserves more structure, headings, lists, and citations
+2. **Article** (News, blog posts): Standard extraction with balanced cleaning
+3. **Technical** (Code examples, tutorials): Preserves code blocks and technical details
+4. **Error** (404, error pages): Aggressive cleaning to focus on error messages
+5. **Minimal** (Login pages, simple forms): Focuses on core content only

 ## License